How do you Select a Supplier for Hospitality Supplies?

 Excellent hospitality companies closely monitor the changing needs of their target markets.
-Winning hotel operators continually aim to meet or exceed their guest expectations.
-For instance, if you are buying a bedsheet, find out the minimum thread count and fabric your guest requires to enjoy a comfortable experience.
+Winning hotel operators continually aim to meet or exceed their guest's expectations.
+For instance, if you buy a bedsheet, find out the minimum thread count and fabric your guest requires to enjoy a comfortable experience.

-Its the hoteliers' responsibility to define their target markets and the guests need as accurately and precisely as possible.
+It's the hoteliers' responsibility to define their target markets and the guest's needs as accurately and precisely as possible.

 In selecting a hotel supplier, management must continually answer the following questions:

 - What does my Guest value, and at what cost?

 - What is the bottom line effect of offering these products to my guests?

 - How can we maximize the value received by our hotel and the value perceived by our guests using the supplies and amenities that we offer?